ckan/ckan/doc/tracking.rst

 Page View Tracking
 ==================

-CKAN can track visits to pages of your site and use this tracking data to sort datasets by popularity, highlight popular datasets and resources, show view counts next to datasets and resources, return a list of the most popular datasets, etc. You can also export the tracking data to a CSV file.
+CKAN can track visits to pages of your site and use this tracking data to:

+* Sort datasets by popularity
+* Highlight popular datasets and resources
+* Show view counts next to datasets and resources
+* Show a list of the most popular datasets
+* Export page-view data to a CSV file

 .. seealso::